 How soon will you get back to me?

-We’ll try to get back to you as soon as we can, but it’s possible that you won’t hear from us until after the deadline closes.
-Some authors have not been getting our auto-response when they submit, but stories are arriving successfully.
-Check your spam filter settings.
-If you have a question about your submission or The Binge-Watching Cure, be sure to use our contact page.
+If we are interested in publishing your work, we will be in touch.
+If have a question about your submission or The Binge-Watching Cure in general, be sure to use our contact page.
 Queries made through the submissions email address may not be answered.